Brockport, New York: History

-Prior to European settlement, the area that makes up modern Brockport was primarily occupied by the Muoio Indian tribe, a part of the Seneca (a member of the Iroquois Confederacy).
-The Muoio people were sustained in the region mostly by hunting indigenous wildlife such as deer and the occasional black bear.
+Prior to European settlement, the area which makes up modern Brockport was primarily occupied by the Muoio Indian tribe, a part of the Seneca (a member of the Iroquois Confederacy).
+The Muoio people were sustained in the region mostly by hunting indigenous wildlife like deer and the occasional black bear.
 Shortly after white settlers arrived, most of the Muoio died of disease and the few survivors traveled to Canada.

-The Village of Brockport was founded by Heil Brockway in 1822 and later incorporated in 1829.
-The village grew to importance as a port on the Erie Canal.
-Brockport was briefly the canal's terminus until the canal's western end was complete.
+The village of Brockport was founded by Heil Brockway in 1822 and incorporated in 1829.
+The village was important due to being a port on the Erie Canal.
+Brockport was briefly the canal's terminus until it was extended to its final western end at Buffalo.

 The Brockport Collegiate Institute was founded in 1841.
-It was a private "academy," part of the widespread academy movement of the time.
-In October 1869, Gamma Sigma Fraternity was founded at the Brockport Normal School.
+It was a private academy, part of the widespread academy movement of the time.
+In October 1869, the Gamma Sigma Fraternity was founded at the Brockport Normal School.
 Gamma Sigma was the first high school fraternity started in the United States.
-SUNY Brockport officially called "College at Brockport, State University of New York", is the descendant of that institute.
-It boasts the Morgan Manning House, a Victorian era home built in 1854, on Main Street (NY 19).
+SUNY Brockport officially called the "State University of New York Brockport", is the descendant of that institute and is known for its teaching and nursing programs.
+It boasts the Morgan–Manning House, a Victorian era home built in 1854 on Main Street (NY 19).

-During the American Civil War the men of Brockport formed all of Company A (100 men) of the 140th New York Volunteer Infantry Regiment formed in September 1862 at Rochester, New York.
-Brockport's total population was little more than 2100 people at the time.
+During the American Civil War the men of Brockport formed all of Company A (100 men) of the 140th New York Volunteer Infantry Regiment, formed in September 1862 at Rochester.
+Brockport's total population was little more than 2,100 people at the time.
 Additional volunteers from Brockport helped form Company H of the 140th New York Volunteer Infantry Regiment.
 Company A's heroics helped secure the flank of the 5th Maine and stabilized a bad situation on Little Round Top at the Battle of Gettysburg.
-The 140th New York regiment also saw battle at the Battle of the Wilderness, the Battle of Spotsylvania Court House, and the Appomatox Courthouse Campaign.
+The 140th New York regiment also saw action at the Battle of the Wilderness, the Battle of Spotsylvania Court House, and the Appomatox Courthouse Campaign.
 The 140th New York Volunteer Infantry Regiment was mustered out on June 3, 1865, near Alexandria, Virginia.

 There has long been a legend that due to a conflict between two of Brockport's founders, there are no intersections on Main Street that meet up squarely.
-This is not true, since State Street and Erie street line up because they used to be a trolley path that ran all the way to Rochester.
-Adams Street and Fair street meet up as well, and so do the streets of Brockway Place and South Avenue.
+This is not true, since State and Erie streets line up because they used to be a trolley path that ran all the way to Rochester.
+Adams and Fair streets meet up as well, and so do the streets of Brockway Place and South Avenue.

 Due to financial difficulties the village was under threat of dissolution, and could have become a part of the town of Sweden pending a referendum by the village's residents, but the referendum failed on June 15, 2010.
-However, there was another dissolution vote on May 24, 2016, which was also failed, filed by resident Rhett King on January 25, 2016.
-Village clerk Leslie Ann Morelli certified the petition and found 339 signatures that are registered voters.
-There was to be a study; however, it was rejected.
+However, there was another dissolution vote on May 24, 2016, which also failed.